How to Tell if Your Pet Needs Probiotics

 Antibiotics and Other Medications

 When your pup gets an infection, antibiotics can help flush it out of their system, but these and other medications will often leave your pet’s digestive system in ruins, stripping it of all the good bacteria.
-If your pet is currently on antibiotics, or has been recently, adding probiotics specifically designed for pets to their food is one of the best ways to ensure they stay healthy longer.
+If your pet is currently on antibiotics, or has been recently, adding probiotics specifically designed for pets may be one of the best ways to ensure they stay healthy longer.

-While allergies wouldn’t seem to be affected by the health of your pet’s digestive system, many people find that when they add a probiotic to their pet’s food, symptoms of allergies lessen or disappear altogether.
+While allergies wouldn’t seem to be affected by the health of your pet’s digestive system, many people find that when they add a probiotic, symptoms of allergies lessen or disappear altogether.
 These symptoms include:

 - Watery Eyes